Newly Widowed Packet

 Get a free Newly Widowed packet containing information about the Soaring Spirits program.

 Widow.
 Widower.
 Widowed.
 These labels can be very hard to accept.
 After your spouse or partner dies, feeling that you are the only widowed person in the world is not unusual, but it can be terrifying.
 We can’t take away the pain you feel right now, but we can help.

 There is a widowed community here at Soaring Spirits that can offer you understanding, friendship, inspiration, and encouragement as you learn to live without your person.

 Recognizing the depth and diversity of the widowed community, Soaring Spirits employs a very broad definition of the word “widow.”
-Any widowed person is welcome here: married, never married, planning to be married, divorced at the time of death, people of all sexes and genders, straight, LGBQT, religious, not religious, widowed folks with kids, and those without kids, complicated or conventional relationships…anyone who has outlived the person with whom they’d planned to spend the rest of their life fits into our definition of widowed.
+Any widowed person is welcome here: married, never married, planning to be married, divorced at the time of death, people of any genders, straight, LGBQT, religious, not religious, widowed folks with kids, and those without kids, complicated or conventional relationships…anyone who has outlived the person with whom they’d planned to spend the rest of their life fits into our definition of widowed.

 Soaring Spirits is a safe place for you to begin the process of rebuilding.
 We won’t pretend this is easy, and we won’t put a timeline on your process.
 We will provide you with a huge group of people who are making their way through their own loss, and who are willing to walk beside you through yours.
 We will also assure you, as many times as needed, that a full and happy life is still possible for you.
 Really.